ibm-cloud-docs/solution-tutorials/lamp-stack.md

 ## Summary
-In this tutorial, you deployed a LAMP server in IBM Cloud.
+In this tutorial, you deployed a LAMP server using IBM Cloud.
 You learned how to:
 * Provision a LAMP server
 * Install Apache, MySQL, and PHP
 * Verify installation and configuration